Skycoder42/QtDataSync/README.md

 		- Android Shared Preferences
 		- (Unsecure) plain text keystore as fallback
 	- Custom keystores can be implemented via a plugin mechanism
-- Includes a websocket based server application as a backend
+- Includes a server application as a backend
+	- Can be used for multiple applications, independent of any data
+	- Operates as "distribution" service (Does *not* permanently store data, only for transfering it to devices)
 	- Operates with a PostgreSQL database
 	- Includes a docker-compose file for the postgresql server
 	- Is provided as docker image itself